(Contains spoilers for Spider-Man: Homecoming and The Amazing Spider-Man 2)

 Approached from a more optimistic perspective, this is essentially Peter Parker’s redemptive arc.
 He is first and foremost a naïve teenager.
 Most of his plot-driven decisions are based on him feeling he needs to prove himself to Tony Stark and the Avengers; in other words: ego.
 Watching this as a young adult in their early 20s, this has become a tiresome habit of male-centric coming-of-age stories; understandable, perhaps, as I am sure ego-driven decisions are common among… everyone, really, but more intensely so in young men, such as Peter Parker.
 So is the very thing that demotes this film the very same quality that facilitates its relatability?
 A victim of box office gluttony, this is unfortunate but understandable.

 At times the narrative felt bogged down by mere pettiness.
 The greatest example of this, other than the ego-driven plot, is Ned (Jacob Batalon), Peter’s close friend from school.
-Peter accidentally reveals his secret to Ned early in the film, thus facilitating a string of irresponsible and rather immature decisions, including but not limited to: realizing his connection to Spider-Man might make him more popular at school and get the attention of his love interest and making a plan to appear at a party as Spider-Man; letting Ned wander around D.C. with the power core (from an alien weapon) in his backpack, not knowing what it is or what it can do; and bailing on his Academic Decathlon, electing instead to have his ass beat by his nemesis (again.)
+Peter accidentally reveals his secret to Ned early in the film, thus facilitating a string of irresponsible and rather immature decisions, including but not limited to: Peter realizing his “connection” to Spider-Man might make him more popular at school and get the attention of his love interest, thereby making a plan to appear at a party as Spider-Man; letting Ned wander around D.C. with the power core (from an alien weapon) in his backpack, not knowing what it is or what it can do; and bailing on his Academic Decathlon, electing instead to have his ass beat by his nemesis (again.)
 I can’t help but to feel that Peter could have (and should have) made a greater effort to make the Avengers aware of the mischievous shenanigans of Adrian Toomes/Vulture (Michael Keaton).
 They (or even just Iron Man on his own) would have taken over the efforts to detain him, done so more efficiently, and the film could have been a just-add-water ‘Iron Man 4’ or ensemble (or should I say assemble) Avengers flick.
 Instead, the writers had to work hard to make Spider-Man: Homecoming an emotional bildungsroman for a reckless adolescent Peter Parker.

 The repetitive plot and predictable action sequences are not enough to defeat the spirit of this film, though.
 At the end of the day it is fun to watch, and is that not the primary function of superhero films?
 There was a climactic moment that seemed to be – albeit subtly – referencing a scene in The Amazing Spider-Man 2 (Webb, 2014) where Gwen falls from a clock tower to her death.
 Thankfully, however, Liz (Laura Harrier), who in this scenario is trapped in a falling elevator, survives the ordeal.
 This is the first cinematic version of Spider-Man created by Marvel themselves, and the vibe of the franchise (or cinematic universe) really shines through.
 In Phase 2, the MCU started embracing its funny side, with plenty of giggle-inducing moments in films like Thor: The Dark World, Avengers: Age of Ultron, and Guardians of the Galaxy.
 I am glad to see them keeping this up, as it is a quality that has with time become vital sustenance to this series.
-Spider-Man: Homecoming teases and appeases us in anticipation of what is to come: Thor: Ragnarok in October of this year, Black Panther in February of next year, building up to Avengers: Infinity War – Part 1 a couple months after that, and so on into Phase 4.
+Spider-Man: Homecoming simultaneously teases and appeases us in anticipation of what is to come: Thor: Ragnarok in October of this year, Black Panther in February of next year, building up to Avengers: Infinity War – Part 1 a couple months after that, and so on in to Phase 4.

 by Jules A Maines